2017 State of the State Luncheon, Expo and Symposium

 Become One In A Million!

 In just 10 years, Mental Health First Aid has become a full-blown movement in the United States—more than 660,000 people have been trained in Mental Health First Aid.
 The National Council for Behavioral Health wants to train one million people in this important training.

 Join your fellow Rotarians in getting trained in Mental Health First Aid and becoming more knowledgeable about mental health, and recognizing when help is needed.

 Knowing the signs and how to offer assistance for mental health is as important as knowing CPR!

-The Rotary Mental Health Initiatives program wishes to thank the Hayes Family Foundation for financial and emotional support that assisted us in creating and maintaining this website.
+The Rotarians for Mental Health program wishes to thank the Hayes Family Foundation for financial and emotional support that assisted us in creating and maintaining this website.
 Your support is very much appreciated.

 We also thank Melly Kinnard for her financial support and leadership.